Digital Ovulation Thermometers – 2 decimal places

 To chart your ovulation you need to record your lowest body temperature each day and it is advised to take your temperatures’ first thing in the morning, when you have just woken up.
 You should take your temperature as close to the same time each day as you can e.g. if you wake for work at 6-7am, take it at 6-7am every morning before you get out of bed.
 It is advised to start recording your daily temperatures at the beginning of a new cycle (cycle day 1) i.e. the first day of your period.
 The temperatures’ before ovulation will be your pre-ovulation temperatures’ and your baseline.

 A day or so before you ovulate, you will get an increase in a hormone called luteinizing hormone (LH) which will give you a positive ovulation test AKA LH tests or OPK if you use them.
 As luteinizing hormone levels increase it reaches its threshold level and an egg is released.
 Once the egg is released, your levels of progesterone will start to increase which warms the body.
 Once you have ovulated you should see a rise in your basal body temperature (BBT) on your chart.
 You need to see at least 3 high temperatures’ above your pre-ovulation range for 3 consecutive mornings to confirm ovulation.
 They should then stay high until your period arrives or until you give birth, if you are lucky enough to fall pregnant.

-You can chart your ovulation easily with this digital thermometer and once you have your baby you can go on to use it as a baby thermometer.
-You will receive a free ovulation chart to help you get going which may be photocopied to use each cycle.
+You can chart your ovulation easily with a digital thermometer and once you have your baby you can go on to use it as a baby thermometer.

 For more information on Charting your Ovulation check out my section on this ”here”.